nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 - Organization of digital research assets (e.g., files, SQL tables, Docker images)
-- Recording provenance to give researchers credits for their work
+-  Provenance to give researchers credit for their work
 - Collaboration among researchers

 The NLP Sandbox walk in the footsteps of previous successful scientific